robbie-cao/trusted-services/components/media/disk/disk_images/readme.md

 For convenience, there is a C version of the disk image that can be built into test deployments.

+Once the MBR and GPT have been added, for a sector size of 512 bytes, the first usable LBA is 34.
+34 free blocks are also needed at the top of the LBA space to accommodate theh backup MBR and GPT.

 Tools used to create images were:

   gdisk